Shanghai Travel Guide: Best 10 Places to Visit in 3 Days (2025 Itinerary)

 Despite its growing popularity among tourists, Tianzifang retains a strong sense of community, with families who have lived there for generations.

-The local spirit is palpable as shop owners and residents chat cheerfully in front of their doorways, enjoying their morning coffee.
+The local spirit is palpable as shop owners and residents chat cheerfully in front of their doors, sipping morning coffee.

 The district features three main north-south lanes intersected by east-west alleys, making it easy to get lost without a map.
 It would be a shame to miss even one of these delightful streets.

-Ⓜ️ From Huangpu district, it’s a 12-minute walk to the Bund
+Ⓜ️ From the Huangpu district, it’s a 12-minute walk to the Bund

 Another fantastic way to experience the atmosphere of the Bund and its breathtaking skyline is to book a river cruise.